lerax-chain/lerax-chain/docs/docs/operate/install.md

 > To install Go, run the following command in your CLI (we are using 1.18 in this example): `sudo apt-get install golang-1.18`.
 > Or, use a package manager like [<ins>Snapcraft</ins>](https://snapcraft.io/go) for Linux, [<ins>Homebrew</ins>](https://formulae.brew.sh/formula/go) for Mac, and [<ins>Chocolatey</ins>](https://community.chocolatey.org/packages/golang) for Windows.

-Use the following commands to clone the Polygon Edge repository and build from source:
+Use the following commands to clone the Lerax Chain repository and build from source:

   ```bash
   git clone https://github.com/lerax-chain/lerax-chain.git